1. Confirm the IT field is right for you

 - Am I too old?
 No!
 The IT field offers opportunities for students of all ages.
 Your age pales in comparison to your fortitude, perseverance, and willingness to learn.

 A support role in IT can be very valuable early in your career, as you can be exposed to a little bit of everything, allowing you to discover what interests you, and just as importantly—what doesn’t.
+You may discover your own unique pathway, such as going from IT technical support to software development.

 Earning experience in IT support can prepare you really well for your first big step into a more focused career path.